IIOT-Test-Bench/React-Client/README.md

 - Users connects to the broker to server endpoint
 - For every user connection a new client instance is created

-- Main parameters required:
+- Main parameters `required`:
   - Host or IP Address of broker
   - Port number
   - Timeout
   - Username
   - Password
-  - Client ID //User can use a generated client ID
+  - Client ID //`User can use a generated client ID`

+This is the route or page to also disconnect the main connection

+Upon a successful connection to the broker through the server, the user or client gets feedback of the `client ID`

 ### *`Running the simulation`*